Battle of Aspern–Essling: Prelude

 Considering the French army would need to rest at Vienna, Charles decided to march there, joining Hiller at the Marchfeld.
 When he arrived there, he had an army of 115,000 men at his disposal.
 Napoleon could muster only 82,000 troops.
-The 8th and 9th Corps, numbering 38,000, were back on the River Traun.
-They were observing Johann Kollowrath's 25,000 Austrian troops who were entrenched on the north bank of the Danube near Linz.
+The 8th and 9th Corps, numbering 38,000, were back on the River Traun, observing Johann Kollowrath's 25,000 Austrian troops who were entrenched on the north bank of the Danube near Linz.
 At the same time, they were safeguarding Napoleon's communications with France and his current centre of operations.
 They were also dealing with the inconvenience posed by local risings, which were becoming a constant source of concern.
 Davout, having previously crossed his corps to the south bank of the Danube via Straubing and Enns, was engaged on similar duties with 35,000 men near St. Polten on the River Traisen, approximately 40 miles west of Vienna.
 Meanwhile, Lefebvre's 7th Corps, comprising 22,000 personnel, was engaged in monitoring the movements of Archduke John's forces, specifically 8,000 troops stationed in Innsbruck and 7,000 more under Jellacic on the higher reaches of the River Enns, from the vicinity of Salzburg.
-In addition, the remaining 30,000 Austrians of Johns army was responsible for maintaining a watch on the 57,000 Frenchmen of Eugene’s Army of Italy in Carinthia and Carniola.
+In addition, the remaining 30,000 Austrians of Archduke John's army was responsible for maintaining a watch on the 57,000 Frenchmen of Eugene’s Army of Italy in Carinthia and Carniola.

-Francis urged the Charles to take immediate offensive action, given numerical superiority, but Charles had no wish to venture a major attack across the Danube.
+Francis urged the Archduke to take immediate offensive action, given numerical superiority, but Charles had no wish to venture a major attack across the Danube.
 Charles argued that, by remaining on the left bank of the river, the army would retained freedom of manoeuvre.
 Napoleon wanted an early battle and he was aware that a decision was required urgently.
 He was concerned about the potential for unrest in his rear, the approach of John's army and the possibility of Prussian intervention and a reversal of Russia's position.
 Furthermore, he held the Austrians in low regard and believed that the main army was retreating into Moravia.
 He did not believe that it was in a position to deliver a significant battle on the northern bank of the Danube.